 Our early successes came from looking through new windows across a vast range of wavelengths invisible to the naked eye.
 The first radio, x-ray, ultraviolet and infrared telescopes were small, but everything we saw through them was new and mysterious.
 The next generation of telescopes leaped forward in capabilities, leading to the discoveries of neutron stars, black holes, dark matter, dark energy—the list goes on.

 But this greater power came at a cost.
 Each new generation of telescopes carried a price tag several times higher than that of the one before.
-Today a single telescope can now take almost a full decade's worth of NASA's budget for “big astronomy.”
-A case in point is the James Webb Space Telescope, now scheduled for launch next year.
+Today a single telescope can take almost a full decade's worth of NASA's budget for “big astronomy.”
+A case in point is the James Webb Space Telescope, now scheduled for launch in 2020.
 Webb's price tag ballooned from what was originally supposed to be just about $1 billion to nearly $9 billion, crowding out nearly everything else.
 Without other major missions to fall back on, the only response to technical problems with Webb was to keep throwing more money at them.

-The glory of our golden age has been that we can access the entire electromagnetic spectrum at a single point in time, from various instruments.
+The glory of our golden age has been that we can access the entire electromagnetic spectrum at a single point in time from various instruments.
 The discovery of gravitational waves from the merger of two neutron stars is a perfect example: ground-based detectors spotted these ripples in spacetime, but follow-up observations with gamma-ray, x-ray and visible-light telescopes gave us a far better understanding of how the event unfolded.
 Ideally we need several comparably sensitive “flagship” telescopes, on a par with Webb—and they need to be flying at the same time.

 Yet such flagships are designed to last only about five years (although that can often be stretched to 10).
 When the infrared-sensitive Webb flies, it will be 10 to 100 times more powerful than its predecessors, the Hubble and Spitzer space telescopes.
 But if new flagships cost as much as Webb, it will be a decade before even one of them can be launched.
 By then, Webb itself will likely be on its last legs.
 Every discovery it makes will take more than 10 years to follow up.
 At that point, we will have forgotten what it was that we wanted to know in the first place.